ardaergin/VBL/markdown_files/detailed-description.md

 ><br>
 > This study will take approximately {...} minutes.
 The study language is {...}.
 Payments will only be allocated when you carefully read instructions of the researchers.
 >
-> This research takes place in the Applied Behavioral Science Lab, located on the second basement level (-2) of the [Transitorium Building](https://vu.nl/en/about-vu/more-about/transitorium).
+> This research takes place in the Applied Behavioural Science Lab, located on the second basement level (-2) of the [Transitorium Building](https://vu.nl/en/about-vu/more-about/transitorium).
 >
 > We would like to ask you to be present in the waiting area at least 5 minutes in advance.
 The waiting room K1B74, which is on the first basement level (-1).
 The session starts right on time and access to the lab after start time will be denied.
 >